matteoferla/MichelaNGLo-app/README.md

 If the demo image gives you an unsolicited black, that means something went wrong with the parsing of the parts.
 See the `else {return 0x000000} //black as the darkest error!` line?
 That is there as a last ditch.
 To debug this yourself, open the console and type `protein.structure.eachAtom(function(atom) {console.log(atom.chainid);});` or `atom.resno` or other property of `atom` until you figure out what is wrong with your structure.
+I am aware of two unfixed bugs, one is the CD2 atom in histidine residues with different colored carbons and the other is the absence of shades of gray (_e.g._ `gray40`) in the color chart.

 ## Technicalities
 ### Parts to convert